 Do you design air-cooled heat exchangers?
 Evaluate their performance?
 Then this workshop is for you.
 Learn how to use Xace effectively to rate and design air-cooled heat exchangers, economizers, and air preheaters.
 All example problems and practice exercises relate to geometries handled only by Xace.

 - Geometry inputs for air coolers and economizers

 - Process specifications for rating, simulation, and design

 - Guidelines for specifying fluid properties

-Designers of shell-and-tube heat exchangers and process engineers who evaluate their performance
+Designers of air-cooled heat exchangers and process engineers who evaluate their performance

 Engineer, Technical Support, graduated with a BS in mechanical engineering from Texas A&M University, College Station, TX.
 During her studies, she completed two internships with oil & gas equipment company Proserv, gaining experience with product testing and technical writing.
 She worked in heat exchanger sales, covering the Houston, Waco, and Dallas/Fort Worth areas, for almost two years before joining HTRI.
 As a member of the Engineering Services group, she focuses on technical support and contracts but also assists with development of other materials for HTRI's technical program.